Muszeb/ENQUIRE/README.md

 	It can be obtained from a PubMed querying specifying 'PMID' as the download format option.
 	A minimun of 3 entries is required, but a list at least a few dozens articles is highly recommended.

-[-t|--tag|tag] = A characteristic tag definining the task.
+[-t|--tag|tag] = A tag definining the task.
-	It must be an alphanumeric string.
+	It must be an alphanumeric string (underline_spaced_words are accepted).

 [-j|--ncores|ncores] = The max number of CPU cores to be used.
 	Default is 6.

-[-c|--combine-set|comb] = how many N entities to intersect to construct a query?
+[-c|--combine-set|comb] = how many k entities should be intersected to construct a query?
 	3: loose searches, 4: moderate (default), 5: very strict queries.

-[-r|--representativeness|thr] = representativeness threshold (%) for a subgraph to be included in the network expansion steps? (default: 0 %).
+[-r|--representativeness|thr] = representativeness threshold (%) for a subgraph to be included in the network expansion steps (default: 1 %).
-	Example: if a subgraph contains nodes exclusively mentioned in 10 papers out of a total of 100, that subgraph has a 10% representativeness.
+	Example: if a subgraph contains nodes exclusively mentioned in 1 paper out of a total of 100, that subgraph has a 1% representativeness.

-[-a|--attempts|A] = how many query attempts (i.e. pairs of motifs or genes) should be run in order to connect any two subgraphs?
+[-a|--attempts|A] = how many query attempts (i.e. k-sized graphlets) should be run to connect any two network communities?
 	1: conservative, 2: moderate (default), 3: greedy.

 [-k|--connectivity|K] = minimal community connectivity (K), which applies to any expansion-derived entities:
 	each gene/MeSH term must be connected to at least K original communities to be incorporated in the expanded network - default: 2.

-[-e|--entity|etype] = which entity type (gene/MeSH) are you interested into?
+[-e|--entity|etype] = which entity type ('gene','MeSH') are you interested into?
 Omit or 'all' to textmine both entities.

 [-f|--config] = if a config file is being used, specify its full path (e.g. input/textmining_config.txt).
 	This option overwrites any parameter set by a different option.

 [-w|--rscript|rscript] = path to the Rscript compiler.
 If using 'ENQUIRE.sif', it defaults to the containerized version of R.

-[-d|--inputdata|sd] = path to the input data folder compiler.
+[-d|--inputdata|sd] = path to the input data folder.
 If using 'ENQUIRE.sif', it defaults to the containerized input folder.
 	WARNING: this option is still under development, to allow users to set different species targets and subsequently change the H.s. specific metadata.